chistonejr/ECE381-jetson-setup-guide/Jetson_Docker_SSD_Setup_README.md

 ```bash
 ./docker_dli_run.sh
 ```

+> 👀 When you see "Unable to find image `'nvcr.io/nvidia/dli/dli-nano-ai:v2.0.3-r36.3.0'` locally" after running the container, please wait a few minutes for the initial installation to start.
+This is NOT an error!

 > ⚠️ If you get an `invalid reference format` error, check your quotes and slashes, especially in step 4.2.